-Much of the learning is done in the classroom.
-Students learn from each other, as well as from the instructor; therefore, attendance and appropriate participation are essential.
+Much of the learning is done online.
+Students learn from each other, as well as from the instructor.
+Therefore, appropriate participation is essential.

-Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility for their own learning.
-Their personal experience and thoughts will provide much of the material for discussion.
-Therefore, it is expected that students are prepared for classes by having completed the required readings, assignments and other assigned work.
-Emphasis will be placed on learning by doing and on personal reflection on individual experiences.
+Students are expected to participate in all modules, are expected to be actively involved in discussions, and must take responsibility for their own learning.
+The students own personal experience and thoughts will provide much of the material for discussion.
+Therefore it is expected that students are prepared for discussions by having completed the requiring readings, assignments and other assigned work.
+The emphasis will be placed on learning by doing, and on personal reflection on individual experiences.

-As stated in Yukon College's Academic Regulations: "Students in all program areas are expected to attend classes and will be informed of any specific attendance requirements for their course by their instructors at the beginning of the term."
+As stated in Yukon College's Academic Regulations, section 4.01 Attendance Policy:

+"Students in all program areas are expected to attend classes and will be informed of any specific attendance requirements for their course by their instructors at the beginning of the term.
+Attendance at practica and work placement activities is required.
+Students will notify placement agency as well as the instructor whenever practicum/work placement is not possible."
+Any student having missed practicum hours is expected to reschedule and make up the time.
 It is the responsibility of the student to collect the information from classmates if they are absent from all or a portion of a class.
 Students are responsible for obtaining handouts and completing assignments for any classes missed.

-Professional behaviour is expected.
-If a class should be missed, the student will communicate with their instructor ahead of time.
+Professional behaviour is expected, if a discussion deadline will be missed, the student will communicate with their instructor ahead of time.

-Note: If a student becomes absent from more than 10% of the course, the instructor may designate make-up assignment(s), which would be designed to demonstrate the student's understanding of content missed.
+Note: If a student becomes absent from more than 10% of the online discussions, the instructor may designate make-up assignment(s), which would be designed to demonstrate the student's understanding of content missed.
 This opportunity is at the discretion of the instructor and if undertaken, will be accompanied by an assignment contract.